- Malaria is a life-threatening disease caused by parasites that are transmitted to people through the bites of infected mosquitoes.

 - develop new and innovative vector control tools;

 - fill gaps in knowledge on mechanisms of insecticide resistance and the impact of current insecticide resistance management approaches; and

 - ensure that enabling mechanisms (advocacy as well as human and financial resources) are in place.

 Tracking progress is a major challenge in malaria control.
-Malaria surveillance systems detect only around 14% of the estimated global number of cases.
+In 2012, malaria surveillance systems detected only around 14% of the estimated global number of cases.
 Stronger malaria surveillance systems are urgently needed to enable a timely and effective malaria response in endemic regions, to prevent outbreaks and resurgences, to track progress, and to hold governments and the global malaria community accountable.
-In April 2012, the WHO Director-General launched new global surveillance manuals for malaria control and elimination, and urged endemic countries to strengthen their surveillance systems for malaria.
-This was embedded in a larger call to scale up diagnostic testing, treatment and surveillance for malaria, known as WHO’s T3: Test.
-Treat.
-Track initiative.

 Malaria elimination is defined as interrupting local mosquito-borne malaria transmission in a defined geographical area, i.e. zero incidence of locally contracted cases.
 Malaria eradication is defined as the permanent reduction to zero of the worldwide incidence of malaria infection caused by a specific agent; i.e. applies to a particular malaria parasite species.